Toccoa, Georgia

-Toccoa is a city in far Northeast Georgia near the border with South Carolina.
-It is the county seat of Stephens County, Georgia, United States, located about 50 mi from Athens and about 90 mi northeast of Atlanta.
+Toccoa is a city in and the county seat of Stephens County, Georgia, United States.
+It lies in the state's far northeast near the border with South Carolina, about 50 mi from Athens and about 90 mi northeast of Atlanta.
 The population was 9,133 as of the 2020 census.

 History

-Native Americans, including indigenous peoples of the Mississippian culture, and historic Yuchi (linked to the Muscogee Creek confederacy and later allies of the Cherokee), occupied Tugaloo and the area of Toccoa for at least 1,000 years prior to European settlement.
+Mississippian and Yuchi Indians, linked to the Muscogee Creek confederacy and later allies of the Cherokee, occupied Tugaloo and the area of Toccoa for over 1,000 years prior to colonization.

-The Mississippian culture was known for building earthen platform mounds; in the Mississippi and Ohio valleys, the people developed some large, dense cities and complexes featuring multiple mounds and, in some cases, thousands of residents.
-In what is known as the regional South Appalachian Mississippian culture, by contrast, settlements were smaller and the peoples typically built a single platform mound in the larger villages.

 Salvage archeological studies were conducted by Dr. Joseph Caldwell of the University of Georgia in 1957, prior to flooding of this area after construction of a dam downriver.
-He determined the first settlement was founded about 800 CE and lasted to 1700, when the village was burned.
+He determined the first settlement existed from about 800 to 1700, when the village was burned.
 By that time, it was occupied by proto-Creek who were descendants of the Mississippians.
-Colonial maps until the American Revolution identified this village as one of the Hogeloge people (now known as Yuchi).
+Colonial maps until the American Revolution identified this village as one of the Hogeloge people, now known as Yuchi.
 While they later became allies of the Cherokee, they were of a different ethnicity and language group.

 Colonial period

 Indian agent Col. George Chicken was one of the first English colonists to mention Toccoa in his journal from 1725, calling it Toxsoah.

+As early as 1740, the Unicoi Turnpike, an important Native American trading path, connected Tennessee to Savannah by way of Toccoa.
+The route began on the Savannah River, just below the entrance of Toccoa Creek.
+In 1830, it was converted to a toll road.